About Save the Elephants

 History of Save the Elephants

-As of December 2017, the ECF had funded 169 projects and 57 organizations in 31 different countries across Africa and Asia, with 100% of funds raised reaching the field.
+As of May 2022, the ECF has funded 101 partners conducting 385 projects in 42 countries across Africa and Asia, with 100% of funds raised reaching the field.

 Staff & Trustees